Octaves and scale formation

 As mentioned before each octave contains 12 notes.
 From this point on things are easier to understand if these notes are simply considered in a line.

-Music is built from a selection of these notes called a scale, and these notes are selected using intervals—the distance between two notes.
-The most basic interval is a half step or semitone, the distance between any two of these notes in sequence.
+The reason behind this is that the notes are equally spaced.
+The distance between any two of these adjacent notes is called a 'half step' or 'semitone', and all semitones sound the same.
 Note 1 to note 2 is a half step, Note 2 to note 3 is also a half step and so on.

 Most western music is tonal, it is written to highlight a single note as it's focal point.
-This cannot be achieved using a scale comprised of half steps as they all sound the same; it sounds ungrounded.
+This cannot be achieved using a scale comprised of half steps.
 To solve this problem another interval is used: the whole step, which is simply two half steps in sequence.
 Here are a few whole steps:

 By using a mixture of these two intervals scales can be built.
 Among the most commonly used in music is the major scale which is defined as the following pattern.
 Notice that this pattern is asymmetrical.
 This gives each of the notes a unique sound and gives the ear a hook so that it can tell where it is.